Coronavirus (COVID-19) update – April 2021

-- We will endeavour to complete emergency repairs but the timing, nature of the repair and ability to deliver that service will be dependent on a number of factors may be out our control, however we will do our very best to assist you.
+- We have tried to complete emergency repairs as normal, but the timing, nature of the repair, and ability to deliver that service, will be dependent on a number of factors that may be beyond our control.
+However, we will do our very best to assist you.

-- Contractors and our staff cannot enter the home of anyone who may have a member of the family self-isolating, symptomatic or who is registered as a shielded person under the new protections for very high risk people.
+- Contractors and our staff are not allowed to enter the home of anyone who may be self-isolating, have a member of the family who is self-isolating, is symptomatic, or is registered as a shielded person under the protections for very high risk people.

 - Catch coughs and sneezes with disposable tissues.
 Throw away the used tissues and then wash your hands.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Keep your distance from others (2m or three paces) – whether they are well or unwell.

 The Samaritans can be contacted confidentially and free on 116 123 24 hours a day.
 You can also email them or download their self help app https://www.samaritans.org/how-we-can-help/contact-samaritan/